mongodb/docs-realm/source/includes/react-native-open-a-synced-realm.rst

 :js-sdk:`SyncConfiguration <Realm.App.Sync.html#~SyncConfiguration>` object.

-When opening a synced {+realm+}, the configuration you use depends on the behavior you want for how the client to sync with the server.
-On a high level, the ways to connect to a synced {+realm+} are:
+When opening a synced {+realm+}, the configuration you use depends on the behavior you want for syncing the client with the server.
+The ways to connect to a synced {+realm+} are:

 - :ref:`Syncing all data before returning <react-native-sync-all-data-before-returning>`